Consumer and debt – More legal information

 Community Legal Education Ontario (CLEO) has many pamphlets on different consumer topics.

-Ministry of Government and Consumer Services answers telephone inquiries and mediates written complaints between consumers and businesses.
+Consumer Protection Ontario answers telephone inquiries and mediates written complaints between consumers and businesses.
 View their How to Make a Complaint page.
 They have free consumer guides and pamphlets.
 They cover areas such as:

-Read more about dealing with debt on our Other help page.
+Read more about dealing with debt below and on our Other help page.

 Consumer fraud protection

-The Canadian Anti-Fraud Centre allows consumers to report on frauds and scams, including telemarketing scams, advance fee fraud (i.e. West African letters), internet scams and identification theft complaints.
+Canadian Anti-Fraud Centre – allows consumers to report on frauds and scams, including telemarketing scams, advance fee fraud (i.e. West African letters), internet scams and identification theft complaints.
 They have information on the types of fraud, how to report fraud and the spam reporting centre.
+See their page on COVID-19 Fraud.

-The Office of the Privacy Commissioner of Canada is an advocate for privacy rights of Canadians, offering information such as: identify theft fact sheets, how to report a privacy breach and information and links on spam.
+Office of the Privacy Commissioner of Canada – advocate for privacy rights of Canadians, offering information such as: identify theft fact sheets, how to report a privacy breach, protecting your SIN number and information and links on spam.

 Consumer pamphlets and information